waozixyz/waozixyz/src/writings/gods-game.md

   - society
 ---

-As we play the game of existence, the fractal universe spreads like a tree in full flourish.
-Every branch touches the edges of reality.
-The universe exists by being a mirror image of God.
-By being his reflection, we come to be, never as perfect as he.
+We play a game of existence in a fractal universe.
+It spreads like a tree in endless flourish, branching towards infinity, never quite reaching it, as on the edge we are the existence.
+The flow of entropy from one state to another.
+We are the endless growth, the universe itself.

+Our human existence merely a reflection of the greater self.
+We are layers deep, our mirror image refracted and transformed into uniquiness.
+One never quite like the other.
+Creating beauty in the process of transformation and creation.

+No layer is apart from itself.
 We are every part of his existence.
 We are his tongue, his touch, his heart, and his mind.
-As we wander the world, every aspect of existence is just another reflection.
-That is the infinite universe.
-An endless alteration of reflections on every level of existence.
+As we wander the world, every aspect of our existence is mirrored on the greater playing field, even if it feels like a minature change eventually any action/karma will bring about synchronizity on a greater scale.
+So is the game of the infinite universe.
 From the heart to the stars, it is all interconnected.

-So the question is, what is the purpose of it all?
-Are we just playing, or are we trying to reach something?
-Is our endless venture on the edge of the universe, the edge of existence, just our exploration to find answers?
-Or are we already truly all-knowing, thus everything we do is just an endless repetition of what there already is?
+What might be the purpose of this discovery we call existence?
+Is it all just an elaborate game we created, to venture to the edges of the universe, the edge of existence to find out what else can be?
+Or are we merely repeating a paradoxical cycle that will enwrap it's own creation forever and ever.

-I believe the former.
-We are the explorers.
-In this universe, like many others, we might very well be destined to nothingness.
+I believe we are explorers, in a truly infinite world of possibilites there will always be a reality we have not yet explored, and so we play the game.
+Explorers of existence, destined to nothingness and beyond.
 An endless repetition, like the waves crashing onto the shores, the water dissipating into the sand.
 It is a breath of existence.

 All this exploring, and soon we are reaching the end stage of our universe.
 Touching upon a stage of no return.
 A cold universe, made of machines and no spiritual insight.